topkecleon/telegram-bot-bash/doc/4_expert.md

 ##### BASHBOT_SLEEP
 Instead of polling permanently or with a fixed delay, bashbot offers a simple adaptive polling.
 If messages are received bashbot polls with no dealy.
-If no messages are availible bashbot add 100ms delay for every poll until the maximum of BASHBOT_SLEEP ms.
+If no messages are available bashbot add 100ms delay for every poll until the maximum of BASHBOT_SLEEP ms.
 ```bash
   unset  BASHBOT_SLEEP       # 5000ms (default)